aymaneelfahsi1/UnsupervisedML_GAN_TransUNET_SegmentationCovid/README.md

      - **Specificity**: Proportion of correctly identified non-infected regions.

 3. **Synthesized Masks**:
    - For non-masked training data, segmentation masks were synthesized using the **GAN-based architecture** from the original pipeline.
-These masks provide ground truth references for evaluation.
+These masks compensate for the lack of ground-truth masks with synthesized pseudo-masks.

 4. **Plotting Results**:
    - Evaluation results are plotted to analyze the relationship between infection percentage and: